 - 12.5.2.
 Minimum height for enclosures is 12 inches. - 12.5.3.
 The horizontal floors of enclosures for guinea pigs must be constructed of solid material. - 12.5.4.
 Sows with litters require 1.5 times the minimum square footage per chart until weaned. - 12.6.
 Chinchillas, Hedgehogs, and Sugar gliders - 12.6.1.
-Enclosures must provide no less than 360 square inches of floor space per adult chinchilla, hedgehog, sugar glider or a female animal with one litter until weaned. - 12.6.2.
-For chinchillas, a security shelter is required and a dust bath is required no less than twice weekly. - 12.6.3.
-An elevated perching platform is required. - 12.6.4.
+Enclosures must provide no less than 360 square inches of floor space per adult chinchilla, hedgehog, sugar glider or a female animal with one litter until weaned.
+When more than one hedgehog occupies an enclosure, each additional hedgehog requires one half of the space of the first hedgehog. - 12.6.2.
+For chinchillas and sugar gliders, a security shelter is required and a dust bath is required no less than twice weekly. - 12.6.3.
+An elevated perching platform is required for chinchillas and sugar gliders. - 12.6.4.
 The horizontal floors of enclosures for chinchillas, hedgehogs, and sugar gliders must be constructed of solid material. - 12.6.5.
-Minimum height for enclosures for these animals is 16 inches.
+Minimum height for enclosures for chinchillas and sugar gliders is 16 inches. - 12.6.6 Minimum height for enclosures for hedgehogs is 12 inches